BRB67/hello-world/README.md

 Praying for yOur Health, Happiness, and Humanity...

 I'm sorry I can't solve all the problems, I am trying to focus on what I can do.
-Thinking first nonverbally and verbally.
+Thinking nonverbally and verbally.
 Nonetheless, I can consider any request...
 How may I help?

 New assumptions...
 God is sow, so, sew GoOD, GOoD, GO<3D, grEaT...

 You all matter.
-Good thoughts can save what matters.
+Good thoughts can help save what matters.

 American English (A Creole mixture of Languages)... a = 1, A = 1